 MPL/w= MPk/r.

-This is also the equivalent condition for least-cost or optimum combination of factor inputs.
-That means to say, for profit maximizing least-cost combination of factor inputs, the ratio of marginal physical product of factor inputs to its price must be same for all factors.
+This is also the equivalent condition for the least-cost or optimum combination of factor inputs.
+That is, for the profit-maximizing least-cost combination of factor inputs, the ratio of the marginal physical product of factor inputs to its price must be the same for all factors.

 Pictorial presentation of least-cost combination of factor inputs

-In figure, producing at points F & G of isoquant Q2 require higher outlay represented by iso-cost line CD, which is inefficient use of resources that cannot minimize the cost outlay.
-While points below the isoquant curve represents the smaller outlay, which cannot produce the given the fixed level of output.
-This way, point E is the only possible least-cost combination of inputs, which uses OL1 amount of labor and OK1 amount of capital producing given level of output Q2.
+In the figure, producing at points F & G of isoquant Q2 requires a higher outlay represented by iso-cost line CD, which is an inefficient use of resources that cannot minimize the cost outlay.
+Meanwhile, points below the isoquant curve represent the smaller outlay, which cannot produce the given fixed level of output.
+This way, point E is the only possible least-cost combination of inputs, which uses the OL1 amount of labor and OK1 amount of capital to produce the given level of output Q2.

 What if isoquant were concave?
-Producer would result in corner solutions using only one of two factor inputs at lower level than before.
-But, our consideration is that factors are not perfect substitute and marginal rate of technical substitution diminishes, which rules out the possibility of concave shape of isoquant.
+Producers would result in corner solutions using only one of the two-factor inputs at a lower level than before.
+However, our consideration is that factors are not perfect substitutes, and the marginal rate of technical substitution diminishes, which rules out the possibility of isoquant’s concave shape.

 How a rational producer maximizes output for a given level of outlay?

 Given the constant price of a product, output maximization equally means revenue maximization from that product.
-Just like the least-cost combination of inputs, rational producer maximize his output for a given level of outlay fulfilling the under mentioned conditions:
+Just like the least-cost combination of inputs, a rational producer maximizes his output for a given level of outlay fulfilling the under-mentioned conditions:

-The only difference here is, producer tries to maximize output rather than minimizing cost.
-This is only an alternative approach to maximization problem, and the ultimate result is same as profit maximization.
+The only difference here is that the producer tries to maximize output rather than minimize cost.
+This is only an alternative approach to the maximization problem, and the ultimate result is the same as profit maximization.

 Pictorial presentation of output maximization

-In figure above, any points above E are desired higher level of outputs but unattainable because of limited outlay.
-Similarly, points on iso-cost line XY (other than E) or below it are undesired lower level of output.
-For instance, producing at point F yields lower level of output Q1, which is not the efficient use of available resources.
-Therefore, only point E is the point of equilibrium (a profit maximizing condition), in which producer produces Q2 level of output employing OL1 amount of labor and OK1 amount of capital.
+In the figure above, any points above E are desired higher levels of outputs but are unattainable because of limited outlay.
+Similarly, points on iso-cost line XY (other than E) or below it are undesired lower levels of output.
+For instance, producing at point F yields a lower output level Q1, an inefficient use of available resources.
+Therefore, only point E is the point of equilibrium (a profit-maximizing condition), in which the producer produces a Q2 level of output employing OL1 amount of labor and OK1 amount of capital.

-Thus in either case of profit maximization, a producer or a firm attains his equilibrium (maximum profit) employing the factors in such a way that equates the slope of isoquant curve to slope of iso-cost line.
-In other terms, firm should use factor inputs equalizing the additional output obtainable from using another dollar on capital to additional output obtainable from using another dollar on labor.
+Thus, in either case of profit maximization, a producer or a firm attains equilibrium (maximum profit) by employing the factors in such a way that equates the slope of the isoquant curve to the slope of the iso-cost line.
+In other words, the firm should use factor inputs equalizing the additional output obtainable from using another dollar on capital to the additional output obtainable from using another dollar on labor.

 Unconstrained profit maximization of a single-product firm